danrongLi/danrongLi.github.io/_pages/about.md

 Hi, I'm a first year Ph.D. student at Penn State University in the School of Electrical Engineering and Computer Science, and my advisors are Prof. Young Kun Ko and Prof. Stefan Canzar.

-Prior to that, I completed M.S. in Computer Science from NYU Tandon with Prof. Chris Musco as my advisor.
+Prior to that, I completed M.S. in Computer Science from NYU Tandon with Prof. Christopher Musco as my advisor.